Kaliumhexacyanoferrat/MockH/README.md

 - Fast and thread safe
 - Only a few dependencies
 - No configuration needed
-- Does not interfer with Kestrel or ASP.NET
+- Does not interfere with Kestrel or ASP.NET
 - Independent from the testing framework in place

 ## Usage